Browsing Tag

 The oldest intact guitar in the world is at the MIM along with Jimi Hendrix’s famous Black Widow, shown below.

-Anthropomorphic harps from the Ngandi people of the Central African Republic are among the rare instruments in the Treasures exhibition.
+Anthropomorphic harps from the Ngandi people of the Central African Republic are among the rare instruments in the Treasures exhibition and are a part of the MIM’s permanent collection.

 The collection includes a 1584 harpsichord from Belgium made from wood, bird quill, iron, felt, paper and paint, and anthropomorphic harps from the Ngandi people of the Central African Republic (1850-1875).
 There are fiddles, mandolins, drums, bells, lutes, and flutes– some shown being played by world-class musicians.
 In the center of it all is a spectacular bronze-gilded grand piano built by the Erard Company in Paris for the 1889 Exposition Universelle, where the Eiffel Tower was introduced to the world.

-This splendid piano was unveiled at the same time as the Eiffel Tower.
+This splendid piano was unveiled at the 1889 Exposition Universelle in Paris at the same time as the Eiffel Tower.

 Next door to Treasures, the Artist Gallery features musicians from nearly every genre you can think of from hip hop to country.
 Missed Woodstock?
 The MIM has it covered with instruments, costumes, memorabilia and video of that epic event thanks to donations by people who performed there including Carlos Santana, Joan Baez and John Sebastian.